-If it is missing or damaged, place an order with an authorized our Distributor for a replacement.
-If you have any questions, please consult an authorized our Distributor.
+If it is missing or damaged, place an order with an authorized dealer/distributor for a replacement.

+If you have any questions, please consult an authorized dealer/distributor.

-- (1) Most accidents, which occur during operation, are due to neglect of precautionary measures and safety rules.
+- (1) Most accidents occurring during operation are due to negligence of precautionary measures and safety instructions.
 Sufficient care should be taken to avoid these accidents.
 Erroneous operation, lubrication or maintenance services are very dangerous and may cause injury or death of personnel.
-Therefore all precautionary measures, NOTES, DANGERS, WARNINGS and CAUTIONS contained in the manual and on the machine should be read and understood by all personnel before starting any work with or on the machine. - (2) Operation, inspection, and maintenance should be carefully carried out, and safety must be given the first priority.
+Therefore all precautionary measures, NOTES, DANGERS, WARNINGS and CAUTIONS contained in this manual and on the machine should be read and understood by all personnel before starting any work with or on the machine. - (2) Operation, inspection, and maintenance should be carefully carried out, and first priority must be given to safety.
 Messages of safety are indicated with marks.
-The safety information contained in the manual is intended only to supplement safety codes, insurance requirements, local laws, rules and regulations. - (3) Messages of safety appear in the manual and on the machine: All messages of safety are identified by either word of "DANGER", "WARNING" and "CAUTION". - DANGER- Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury and is represented as follows:
+The safety information contained in this manual is intended only for supplement of safety codes, insurance requirements, local laws, rules and regulations. - (3) Messages of safety appear in the manual and on the machine: All messages of safety are identified by the words "DANGER", "WARNING" and "CAU-TION". - DANGER- Indicates an imminently hazardous situation which, if not avoided, will result in death or serious injury and is represented as follows:

-DANGER
+A DANGER